aorczyk/my-controller/README.md

 #### `onCommand()`

-Registers a handler function to be called when a command is received from the controller app.
+Runs the code inside when any command is received from the controller.
+Use this block to handle all incoming commands including key presses, slider changes, joystick movements, and orientation updates.

 #### `getCommandName()`